• Skip to primary navigation

 Check the recipe card below for all the details.

 • Cooked chicken and cooked ham- Cooked shredded chicken makes up the bulk of the casserole.
 You can also use leftover turkey.
-You can use any leftover holiday ham or buy a slab of ham from the deli counter.
+You can use any leftover holiday ham or buy a thick slice of ham from the deli counter.

 Step 1: Add the layers.